Web Scraping with Ruby

 end

-page += 1 end
+page += 1

 per_page will calculate the job listings on a page and the total will calculate the total number of job postings.
 We should avoid making it hardcoded. last_page will determine the last page number.
-We have declared a while loop which will stop when the page will become equal to the last_page. pagination_url will provide a new URL for every page value.
+We have declared a while loop which will stop when the page will become equal to the last_pagepagination_url will provide a new URL for every page value.
 Then the same logic will be followed as what we used while scraping the first page.
 Array jobs will contain all the jobs present on the website.

-So, basically, just like that, we can build a simple and powerful web scraper using Ruby and Nokogiri.
+So, just like that, we can build a simple and powerful web scraper using Ruby and Nokogiri.

 Conclusion

 In this article, we understood how we can scrape data using Ruby and Nokogiri.
 Once you start playing with it you can do a lot with Ruby.
 Ruby on Rails makes it easy to modify the existing code or add new features.
-Ruby is a concise language, when combined with 3rd party libraries, allows you to develop features incredibly fast.
+Ruby is a concise language when combined with 3rd party libraries, which allows you to develop features incredibly fast.
 It is one of the most productive programming languages around.

 Feel free to comment and ask me anything.
 You can follow me on Twitter and Medium.
-Thanks for reading and please hit the like button! 👍
+Thanks for reading and please hit the like button!

 Additional Resources

 And there’s the list!
-At this point, you should feel comfortable writing your first web scraper to gather data from any website.
+At this point, you should feel comfortable writing your first web scraper with Ruby to gather data from any website.
 Here are a few additional resources that you may find helpful during your web scraping journey: